dotnet/dotnet-monitor/documentation/learningPath/collectionrules.md

 ### General

-This section pertains to collection rules as a whole - the following sections provide more specific information about working with specific components of collection rules.

 The implementation of collection rules is distributed between the `dotnet monitor` repo and the [`dotnet diagnostics` repo](https://github.com/dotnet/diagnostics).
+The flowchart below shows a simplified version of how `dotnet monitor` and `dotnet diagnostics` interact to run collection rules.

 #### Collection Rules Flow